Camping at Kai Iwi Lakes

 Kai Iwi Lakes walks and cycling

 There is a network of shared walking and cycling tracks that circle all three lakes and this is a good way to explore the area.
 Alternatively, if you just want a birds eye view of Lake Taharoa, there’s a steep by short track that climbs to the top of the hill behind Pine Beach campground.
-It’s well worth it for the view, particularly at sunset as you may have seen in our video.
+It’s well worth it for the view.

 We can also recommend the Kai Iwi Lakes Coastal Track which starts near the bottom of Lake Waikare and crosses farmland to Ripiro Beach which feels remote and untouched.
 You might find that you have the beach entirely to yourself plus there’s a little surprise in store when you get there.